freenas/freenas-docs/userguide/services.rst

    sockstat -4p 21

-If there is nothing listening on port 21, the FTP service isn't running.
+If there is nothing listening on port 21, the FTP service is not running.
 To see the error message that occurs when %brand% tries to start the FTP service, go to
 :menuselection:`System --> Advanced`,